Determination of the density region of the symmetry energy probed by the $\pi^-/\pi^+$ ratio: The methodology and results

 Similarly, we can also study the density region of the symmetry energy probed by the $\pi^-/\pi^+$ ratio through the Taylor expanded symmetry energy method \cite{gyong18},

 From this expression, it is seen that the slope $L$ is relevant to the symmetry energy around saturation density, but the curvature $K_{sym}$ is more related to the symmetry energy far from saturation point.
-Whether an observable probes the high-density symmetry energy or not, the simple way is to see if that observable is evidently affected by the $K_{sym}$.
+Whether an observable probes the high-density symmetry energy or not, the simple way is to see if that observable is sensitive to the $K_{sym}$.
 If the effects of the $K_{sym}$ on the observable is larger than that of the slope $L$, then the observable can be a potential probe of the high-density symmetry energy.
+In the simulations, different from the RMF effective field \cite{mditoro05,mditoro06}, a Hartree-Fock calculation using the Gogny effective interaction single nucleon potential is used \cite{libanpa04,gyong18}.

 Figure~\ref{esym} shows, respectively, the density dependent symmetry energies with the slope $L= 40$ MeV, curvatures $K_{sym}= 0$ and -400 MeV and the case $L= 80$ MeV, $K_{sym}= 0$ MeV.
 It is seen that the relative magnitudes of slopes of the symmetry energy are different with density.
 To see specifically how the slope $L$ and curvature $K_{sym}$ of the symmetry energy at saturation affect the $\pi^-/\pi^+$ ratio, we plot Figure~\ref{lkpi}, effects of the slope and curvature of the symmetry energy at saturation on the $(\pi^-/\pi^+)_{like}$ ratio in the $^{132}$Sn+$^{124}$Sn at 270 MeV/nucleon.
 It demonstrates that the effect of slope $L$ (changing from 40 to 80 MeV) on the $(\pi^-/\pi^+)_{like}$ ratio is about 3 times larger than the curvature $K_{sym}$ (changing from 0 to -400 MeV).
 Compared with the soft symmetry energy labeled by $L= 40$ MeV and $K_{sym}= 0$ MeV, the stiff symmetry energy labeled by $L= 80$ MeV and $K_{sym}= 0$ MeV corresponds neutron-deficient matter thus causes a low value of the $\pi^-/\pi^+$ ratio \cite{pion4}.
 For the symmetry energy labeled by $L= 40$ MeV and $K_{sym}= 0$ MeV, when changing the curvature $K_{sym}$ from 0 to -400 MeV, the somewhat low value of the $\pi^-/\pi^+$ ratio is obtained as shown in Figure~\ref{lkpi}.
-If the change of the curvature $K_{sym}$ from 0 to -400 MeV stiffens the symmetry energy, the observable $\pi^-/\pi^+$ ratio to some extent probes the symmetry energy somewhat below the saturation point.
+As shown in Figure~\ref{esym}, the change of the curvature $K_{sym}$ from 0 to -400 MeV stiffens the symmetry energy in the sub-saturation density region, which causes a low value of the $\pi^-/\pi^+$ ratio.
+That is to say, the observable $\pi^-/\pi^+$ ratio to some extent probes the symmetry energy somewhat below the saturation point.
 This result is consistent with that shown in Figure~\ref{rpitime} for the $^{132}$Sn+$^{124}$Sn prediction.